Swedish government seeking buyers for SAS stake: Affarsvarlden magazine

 2 Min Read

-STOCKHOLM (Reuters) - The Swedish government is seeking buyers for its holding in airline SAS, business magazine Affarsvarlden reported on Wednesday, citing unidentified sources.
+STOCKHOLM (Reuters) - The Swedish government is seeking buyers for its holding in airline SAS (SAS.ST), business magazine Affarsvarlden reported on Wednesday, citing unidentified sources.

 "At least two investors are on board, but they need an additional few partners to nail down the funding to take over the entire stake," the magazine quoted an unidentified source as saying.